Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/03-principles.md

 * readability is the top desirable code property
   * ["Code for the human, not the computer"](https://read.engineerscodex.com/p/7-simple-habits-of-the-top-1-of-engineers)
   * TypeScript https://www.typescriptlang.org/
+* fight complexity or at least encapsulate it (lol I'm not really following this)
 * single source of truth
   * flux architecture
 * problems broken down in manageable components = separation of concerns